 You are welcome to make an appointment with any tutor and are not restricted to working with a tutor from your college.
 The bios below are provided to help you find the best tutor for your project.
-If you have statistics questions, make an appointment with Dori, Leah, or Justin.
+If you have statistics questions, make an appointment with Alex, Wilson, or Berkeley.

 Kathy Devecka, College of Arts & Sciences